Helping millions of people navigate the world of technology.

 Virtualization-based security requires Virtualization in Windows to be enabled to work.
 If you disable it from the BIOS, it will completely disable VBS and HVCI in Windows.
 First, enter into UEFI/BIOS mode on your Windows system.
 After that, follow the below steps.

-Note: We have used an AMD-powered Lenovo laptop to perform the steps.
-They might differ based on the manufacturer, processor, and other factors.
-So, you can check the official guides to enable/disable Virtualization in UEFI/BIOS for laptops from different manufacturers.
+Note: We performed the steps on an AMD-powered Lenovo laptop.
+However, the steps might differ depending on the manufacturer, processor, and other factors.
+For example, you can check the official guides to enable/disable Virtualization in UEFI/BIOS for laptops from different manufacturers.

 Step 1: Once you enter BIOS mode, choose Configuration.